 How to get a Chinese Tourist Visa for US Citizens

-Have you tried to navigate or make sense of anything on the Chinese Consulate or Embassy websites in the USA?
+Have you tried to get a visa for China and had to navigate or make sense of anything on the Chinese Consulate or Embassy websites in the USA?

 Have you tried to call any of them for clarification?

 Well, if you haven’t I’ll save you the ball-ache by telling you that their websites suck and they do not (okay, rarely) answer emails or pick up the phone.

 Need Travel Insurance and Evacuation Services for China?

 Start shopping for travel insurance plans over at IATI Insurance.
 Readers of the Adventures of Nicole get a 5% discount off your plan.

 The Adventures of Nicole partners with Global Rescue to offer the world’s leading medical evacuation and security advisory services.
 To travel with peace of mind, shop evacuation coverage at Global Rescue.

 Chinese consulates, as well as the Chinese embassy in DC, do not accept applications by mail.

 They do however accept applications by walk-in.
 Applications can be brought in by you, by someone you know and trust with the task, or by an agent.